Paul Bradford Sugarcraft School – Online Cake Decorating School

-He makes mistakes which are not edited and he shows you how to fix those.
+He makes mistakes that are not edited and he shows you how to fix those.
 This gives you the confidence that making mistakes is normal and they can be fixed, better yet he laughs and takes the stress out of it.

 He laughs and enjoys the cake decorating experience which makes you want to decorate a cake with him.
-Most importantly, he does make cake decorating a fun experience like it should be.
+Most importantly, he does make cake decorating a fun experience as it should be.
 I truly enjoyed watching him at work and gained so much from it.

 Speaking of sharp edges, I recently shared my Tip Thursday on Sharp edges.
 I personally learned the method some time back from a comment made by a lady on a cake central forums, but now that I see Paul uses the same method, I think it might be possible that the lady from Cake Central actually learned it from him.
 I’d never know but It was nice to see him do such a great job on sharp edges with such a simple easy method.

 There is a wide range of cakes that you can learn.
 And It’s amazing that he has chosen all cakes that as a home baker you would probably be asked to make.
-Again to me this shows his experience and he knows from experience what are the types of cakes made by home bakers, which are the most popular and trendy cakes on the market.
+Again to me, this shows his experience and he knows from experience what are the types of cakes made by home bakers, which are the most popular and trendy cakes on the market.

-So, If you need a simple birthday cake for a mom or a sculpted tractor cake for a kid, the simplest three tier cake or the most elaborate chocolate wrap cake.
+So, If you need a simple birthday cake for a mom or a sculpted tractor cake for a kid, the simplest three-tier cake or the most elaborate chocolate wrap cake.
 It’s all there!

-To me it’s absolutely amazing that one doesn’t need to go hunting for these tutorials because it’s all there in one place from start to finish.
+To me, it’s absolutely amazing that one doesn’t need to go hunting for these tutorials because it’s all there in one place from start to finish.
 I could actually make my own cake with him on the PC from start to finish because he doesn’t skip a step.

 All videos are split into lessons so you don’t have to watch the whole video if you need to go back and watch a small section.
 Trust me it can be annoying when you have to watch the whole one hour just so you can watch that one particular technique again.

 The lessons are all detailed so you can get information about the cake sizes, how many servings and how much of the ingredients you need.
 It’s all there which for a newbie is a huge advantage.

 For those of you that are new to cake decorating and need help with starting your business, marketing or those of you that take part in competitions, Paul often makes references to the subject when teaching and I think this section can really be of great help to you as well.
 I can’t say much about the PRO as I have not seen the videos.
-If I do subscribe then I will update this information in future.
+If I do subscribe then I will update this information in the future.

-Things that concerned me: While I am thrilled with all the above I also had two concerns which I think is important to mention here for you..
+While I am thrilled with all the above I also had two concerns which I think is important to mention here for you..

-Almost all cakes are decorated in Ganache not butter cream while the process is similar, I think it would be nice to see more cakes made in Buttercream.
+Almost all cakes are decorated in Ganache not buttercream while the process is similar, I think it would be nice to see more cakes made in Buttercream.

 Now for the best part!
 While all the above I mentioned is a paid subscription, Paul Bradford School has a huge section of free videos.
-Over a 100 videos.
+Over 100 videos.